redhat-developer/vscode-openshift-tools/README.md

 #### Actions available for a Storage in a Component

    * `Storage -> Delete` - Delete a Storage from a Component.
-   * `Storage -> Describe` - Describe the given Storage for the component in terminal window.

 #### Actions available for a Service in an Application